dskinnion/vscode-settings/README.md

   * Allows for more smooth integration for Zotero in LaTeX documents.

 ### Settings
-We've added a few non-default settings, which will be automatically configured with this profile.
+We've added quite a few non-default settings, which will be automatically configured with this profile.
 Again, you might not like all of these — feel free to remove these from your settings.json file.
+Here is a list of some of these settings:
+* Additional LaTeX recipes:
+  * xelatex+ and pdflatex+ will actually build the accompanying files many times underneath the hood in order to make sure that your bibliography citations correspond correctly.
+* LaTeX outline view will include the sections: part, chapter, section, subsection, subsubsection, and paragraph.
+* Word wrapping

 ### Keyboard Shortcuts
 We've also added a few keyboard shortcuts.
 You can remove these from your keybindings.json file if you do not like them.
 You can also add your own keyboard shortcuts by clicking the settings icon, selecting Keyboard Shortcuts and then searching for the command which you'd like to add.